MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/uwp.md

 ### 4.1 Add the using statements

-Add the appropriate namespaces before you get started with using our APIs.
+Add the appropriate namespaces before you use our APIs.

 ```csharp
 using Microsoft.Azure.Mobile;